The rise of the chatbot

 Financial Services organisations have clearly recognised the substantial cost savings chatbots can generate, significantly reducing the amount of human time required to service customer needs.

-However, from a customer perspective, will the 24/7 availability of the chatbot counterbalance any perceived shortcomings?
-What do business customers really think of chatbots?
-Are they viewed as a necessary evil or a time-saving miracle?
+However, from a customer perspective, will the “24/7 availability of chatbots counterbalance any perceived shortcomings?